FloodMetric

 Flood defences

 We have compared flood zones taking into account flood defences with flood zones assuming that flood defences have failed.
-The site appears to be in an area that benefits from flood defences but this is an indication and may require an expert to confirm it.
+The site appears to be in an area that benefits from flood defences.
+However, this is only an indication and requires an expert to confirm it.

 Critical Drainage Areas